dupgit/sauvegarde/README.md

 [![Build Status](https://travis-ci.org/dupgit/sauvegarde.png?branch=master)](https://travis-ci.org/dupgit/sauvegarde)

-With this code you can backup and restore files.
-Compile the code put the `serveur` where you want to save your files.
+With this code you can backup and restore files in a live and continuous way.
+Compile the code put the `serveur` on the machine where you want to save your files.
 Let `client` crawl your files to save them.
-Use `restaure` to restore a file.
+If needed use `restaure` to restore a file.

 ## License